-A. This Partnership Agreement is entered into pursuant to requirements of the Adaptation Planning Grant Program ("APGP") and the objectives outlined in the San Mateo County OneWatershed Climate Resilience Framework and Community-Led Plan Application ("Project Application"), referred to and incorporated herein as Exhibit A, and memorializes basic terms to govern the planning and implementation of the Project Work Plan and Budget, originally submitted with the Project Application and since revised and finalized by the Partners with approval from the APGP Grant Program Manager, referred to and incorporated herein as Exhibit B.
+A. This Partnership Agreement is entered into pursuant to requirements of the Adaptation Planning Grant Program ("APGP") and the objectives outlined in the San Mateo County OneWatershed Climate Resilience Framework and Community-Led Plan Application ("Project Application"), referred to and incorporated herein as Exhibit A, and memorializes basic terms to govern the planning and implementation of the Project Scope of Work and Budget, originally submitted with the Project Application and since revised and finalized by the Partners with approval from the APGP Grant Program Manager, referred to and incorporated herein as Exhibit B.

-B. Through this Agreement, the Partners commit to work together to implement the activities identified in Exhibit A. C/CAG is the Lead Applicant and Climate Resilient Communities, the Bay Area Water Supply and Conservation Agency, the City of San Bruno, the County of San Mateo, the San Mateo County Flood and Sea Level Rise Resiliency District (OneShoreline), and the City of South San Francisco's Water Quality Control Plant are all Co-Applicants.
+B. Through this Agreement, the Partners commit to work together to implement the activities identified in Exhibit A. C/CAG is the Lead Applicant and Climate Resilient Communities, BAWSCA, the City of San Bruno, the County of San Mateo, OneShoreline, and the City of South San Francisco's Water Quality Control Plant are all Co-Applicants.
 The Lead Applicant and Co-Applicants have developed the Project Application in accordance with the APGP requirements and are prepared to undertake the below responsibilities and commitments for the term of the APGP Grant.
 The term of the APGP Grant is defined as commencing on the date that all parties have signed the Grant Agreement and concluding upon Project completion and payment of the last invoice ("Grant Term").
-Per the Project Work Plan, the Project period is anticipated to conclude September 30, 2025.
+Per the Project Work Plan in Exhibit B, the Project period is anticipated to conclude September 2025.